fdat085/fdat085.github.io/index.md

 # Frontiers in Security Research (FDAT085)

-*PhD course for Chalmers/Gothenburg University, taking place at the Johanneberg campus*
+*PhD course for Chalmers/Gothenburg University, taking place at the Johanneberg campus.
+Lecturer: [Steven Van Acker](http://singularity.be/)*

 In this course, we study advanced security topics by reading state-of-the-art papers from top conferences in the field.
 Each student chooses relevant papers